amazon-science/Glean/README.md

 pip install -r requirements.txt pip install faiss-gpu==1.7.2 --no-cache-dir
 ```
+To reproduce our paper results, make sure that you have the following package version installed:
+transformers==4.15.0, pytorch==2.1.0, 2.1.1 or 2.1.2, as we found that model performance may vary across different package versions, particularly with the transformers package.

 ## Running
 First, add you OpenAI API key in line 58 of the 'run.sh' file.